Application and approval of qualifications

 - Filled in form or certificate from the competent health authorities in the most recent country of work or country of residence (Certificate of Current Professional Status/certificate of good standing).
 The certificate must confirm that you are legally entitled to practice within your profession and that you have not been found guilty of any misconduct or lack of fitness to practice, and no cautions or conditions have been applied to your registration.
 If the certificate is not in English, we will – following a specific assessment – send it to you so that you can ask a translator to translate the document.
 The relevant health authority must send the certificate/form directly to the Danish Patient Safety Authority.
 It must be clearly stated on the envelope/plastic courier pack that it has been sent by the relevant health authority.
 The certificate/form must have been issued no more than 3 months before the Danish Patient Safety Authority receives all the documentation.
 The certificate will not be accepted if the applicant himself sends it to the Danish Patient Safety Authority.

 - Documentation of at least 12 months’ dental work experience.
 (Only if you completed your training more than 6 years before this application – (the 6-year-rule)).
-The documentation must confirm full-time employment and specify your field of work.
+The documentation must confirm full-time employment and detailed information of your daily professional tasks.

 - Supplementary documentation/additional information, if any, of importance to the assessment of your formal qualifications.